 He was preceded in death by his parents; siblings, Van Cope , Veryl Eisler, and VenaV Rapps.

 Funeral services will be held at Whelchel Grace Funeral Home, visitation will be on Mon.
 Oct.
 14, 6:00 to 8:00 PM.
 Service will be on Tues.
 Oct.
 15 at 10:00 AM.
 Burial will be at Ozarks Memorial Park in Branson.
 In lieu of flowers donations may be made to Lone Star Church % D. Koenig 2708 Hulls Ford Rd., Taneyville, MO 65759.

-To send flowers to Val's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Val Ven Cope, please visit our floral store.

 Lone Star Church